center-for-threat-informed-defense/threat-modeling-with-attack/docs/index.rst

-Threat Modeling with ATT&CK V 15.1
+Threat Modeling with ATT&CK |version|
 ==================================

 The process outlined in this paper details our recommended approach to integrating ATT&CK into your organization’s existing threat modeling methodology.
 At the core of this approach are four key questions, outlined in the Threat Modeling Manifesto, that we need to answer: